School Extracurricular and Clubs

 Clubs and extracurriculars are typically hosted during natural non-instructional breaks in the day, morning, lunch or after school.
 Our diverse clubs greatly help support the three pillars of our philosophical approach - to build confidence, find understanding and maximize potential among our students.

 Staff recognize that a single club or event can have a marked impact on helping to foster new relationships and identify student strengths and passions that offer future career pursuits.
-Despite our modest class sizes and school population, we provide a variety of in school and after-school extracurricular programming covering a variety of interests.
+Despite our modest class sizes and school population, we provide a variety of in-school and after-school extracurricular programming covering a variety of interests.
 Another benefit of our students engaging with extracurricular activities is that they provide a deliberate academic break our students need.

 All the activities offered have originated because of an expressed student interest.
 If students are interested in starting a club that isn’t already offered, getting it started it is as easy as approaching their homeroom teacher with their idea.
 They will work together to determine a time that works for the student, assist with spreading the word and locate a staff member who is committed to supervising the activity.
 Some examples of clubs and activities that may be offered can include:

 |Athletics||Fine Arts||Leadership||Academics||General Interest|